zenomt/pikchr-cmd/README.md

 SVG XML into the text box, drag an SVG file from your desktop to the text box, or enter (or drag) the URL of an image to the box.
 The natural size of the rasterization is determined by the web browser and may vary from one browser to another.
-You can use the "pixel oversample" setting to rasterize with more or less resolution; adjust to the desired sharpness/fidelity.
-The image is rasterized into a `<canvas>` and, if possible, a PNG file is extracted as a `data` URL which is set as the target of the "Save PNG" link.
-Clicking or "downloading" the link should save the PNG file locally.
+You can use the “pixel oversample” setting to rasterize with more or less resolution; adjust to the desired sharpness/fidelity.
+The image is rasterized into a `<canvas>` and, if possible, a PNG file is extracted as a `data` URL which is set as the target of the “Save PNG” link.
+Clicking or “downloading” the link should save the PNG file locally.

 Note that if specifying an image URL from a different origin than the converter page, the image’s server must allow Cross-Origin Resource Sharing in order to